 CPMC’s Research Institute (CPMCRI) brings clinicians and researchers together to discover improved treatments and diagnostic technologies.
 Over 80 principal investigators – both laboratory and clinical researchers, including molecular biologists, immunologists, pharmacologists, biochemists, physicists, epidemiologists, behavioral scientists, biostatisticians, and computer scientists – work within CPMCRI.

-Biomedical research is conducted in such diverse areas as cancer, aging, arthritis, epilepsy, diabetes, neurobiology of pain, cardiovascular disease, osteoporosis, drug addiction, neurodegenerative diseases such as amyotrophic lateral sclerosis, and infectious diseases.
+Biomedical research is conducted in such diverse areas as cancer, aging, arthritis, epilepsy, diabetes, neurobiology of pain, cardiovascular disease, osteoporosis, neurodegenerative diseases such as amyotrophic lateral sclerosis, and infectious diseases.
 CPMCRI has particular strengths in oncology, transplant surgery/immunology, and neurosciences.
 More than 200 clinical trials are currently conducted through the CPMCRI Office of Clinical Research.

 Back to top